Sonko in trouble as DPP vows to block impeached Governors from elections

-NAIROBI, Kenya, May 12- Former Governor Mike Mbuvi Sonko (Nairobi) bid to seek an elective seat in the August polls face a mountainous task after the Directorate of Public Prosecutions (DPP) Noordin Haji declared he is ineligible to contest in the August polls.
+NAIROBI, Kenya, May 12- Former Nairobi Governor Mike Mbuvi Sonko’s bid to seek an elective seat in the August polls faces a mountainous task after the Directorate of Public Prosecutions (DPP) Noordin Haji vowed to block him from contesting in the August polls.

 Sonko was impeached in December 2020 by the Nairobi County Assembly on four accounts of Gross Violation of the Constitution, Abuse of Office, Misconduct and Crimes against National Law.